Pre Occupational Therapy/Physical Therapy

 - PT or OT clinic internship experience totaling 150 contact hours

 Because each PT or OT school has slightly different requirements, it is recommended that, as you approach the end of your undergraduate studies, you gather specific requirements from the schools you would like to attend.
 Note that it is possible to be admitted to PT school with 75-90 hours, prior to completing the bachelor’s degree.
 Most schools list an undergraduate GPA of 3.0 as a minimum for admission to their program; however, because of the competitiveness of gaining admission to these programs, successful candidates typically have a GPA of 3.5 or higher, both for the cumulative and for their science GPA.

-Dr. Esposito, Dr. Mitchell, and Dr. Phillips are the advisers for pre-PT and pre-OT.
+Dr. Esposito, Dr. King, and Dr. Phillips are the advisers for pre-PT and pre-OT.
 Feel free to contact one of them for help with advising, even if you are pursuing a major other than movement science.

 The purpose of an internship is to give you a chance to experience what a profession is actually like.
 In many cases, this will reinforce your desire to pursue a given field.
 On the other hand, you may come away from the experience realizing that it is not for you.
 An internship is required as part of the movement science major, and it is a prerequisite for admission to a master’s level PT or OT program.
 The 150 hours required for KINE 40903 is considered a minimum for that prerequisite.
 It will be to your advantage, for admissions purposes, to acquire more extensive exposure to PT or OT settings, emphasizing a variety of types of internship, shadowing or observation experiences.
 In addition, PT and OT schools will want letters of recommendation from practicing therapists, and your internship supervisors will be able to write those letters.